Understanding Docker Networking

 Introduction: Understanding the Docker Ecosystem Requires a Good Knowledge of Containers Networking

-In this series, we will guide you through the most crucial container networking concepts.
-To apprehend the different concepts introduced here you don't need to be a Docker expert, though a basic understanding of networking, Docker, and Kubernetes is required.
+This series will guide you through the most crucial container networking concepts.
+You don't need to be a Docker expert to comprehend the ideas introduced here, though a basic understanding of networking, Docker, and Kubernetes is required.

-Docker is a tool designed to create, build, and run isolated environments running inside containers.
-It's widely used to containerize applications so they can run inside lightweight containers.
-To master Docker, you must have a good understanding of how to create images, run them, secure your containers, manipulate the docker file system, and be proficient in how to manage docker networks.
+Docker is a tool designed to create, build, and run isolated environments inside containers.
+It's widely used to containerize applications to run inside lightweight containers.
+To master Docker, you must understand how to create images, run them, secure your containers, manipulate the docker file system, and be proficient in managing docker networks.

 Docker networking may be the most confusing part of your learning journey.
-During the last few years, a whole dynamic ecosystem has been developed around this technology.
+During the last few years, this technology has developed a dynamic ecosystem.
 Technologies like Docker Compose, Docker Swarm, and Kubernetes solved many problems in the containerization ecosystem but introduced new challenges, notably in networking.
 A good understanding of the Docker ecosystem implies a good knowledge of networking.

 When we run a container, say WordPress, we can build an image and ship a web server (Nginx or Apache) + PHP or (PHP FPM) + a Mysql/MariaDB database.

-It looks like this solution eliminates many networking problems.
-In this case, you can use a process manager like supervisord, which ensures that your processes are running.
+This solution eliminates many networking problems.
+In this case, you can use a process manager like supervisord to ensure your processes are running.

-However, this is not a good practice since you are going to add more layers to your images: To use supervisord, you need to install it and ship its configuration with the container.
-Good practice is building and running lightweight containers, including only the essential processes and software packages.
+However, this is not a good practice since you will add more layers to your images.
+To use supervisord, you must install it and ship its configuration with the container.
+Building and running lightweight containers, including only the essential processes and software packages, is good practice.

 Moreover, running multiple processes in a single container is an anti-pattern.
 A good practice is to run a unique process inside a container.

-For the WordPress case, you should have a container for the webserver (Apache or Nginx), a container for PHP, and another container for the database.
-These containers must communicate with each other: The web server receives a request, sends a request to the PHP container, and if the latter needs data, it will request it from the database container.
+For the WordPress case, you should have a container for the webserver (Apache or Nginx), a PHP container, and another database container.
+These containers must communicate with each other: The web server receives a request and sends a request to the PHP container, and if the latter needs data, it will request it from the database container.
 The inverse path must be taken into the equation as well.
-If you run these containers in different hosts they should be able to send and receive traffic from each other, even though they are not in the same host.
-For traffic between multiple hosts, you should consider a minimum of security standards.
+If you run these containers in different hosts, they should be able to send and receive traffic from each other, even though they are not on the same host.
+You should consider a minimum of security standards for traffic between multiple hosts.
 You can also face some cases where you need to scale the webserver or the application containers and manage to route traffic to them using a load balancer.

-Even if this use case seems basic, we can see how networking plays an essential role in running the whole stack.
+Even if this use case seems basic, we can see how networking is essential in running the whole stack.

 Orchestration: A Layer of Complexity?